ssj-gz/Competitive-Programming/my-own-problems/equilateral-treeangles/story.md

 - The next $N-1$ lines describe how sites are connected by roads: each line takes the form of two space-separated integers $u$ and $v$ indicating that the sites labelled $u$ and $v$ should be connected by a road.
 - The next $N$ lines describe the _suitablility_ of sites - each line consists of a single integer which is either 0 or 1: if the $i^{\textit{th}}$ line consists of the number 1, then the site labelled $i$ is _suitable_; otherwise, the site labelled $i$ is not _suitable_.

+###Output:
+For each testcase, output in a single line answer the number of optimally successful triples.

 ###Constraints
 - $1 \leq T \leq 1000$
 - $1 \leq N$